The best Vanilla Buttercream you will ever make! Four simple ingredients are all you need to make this classic American buttercream recipe.

 Unbeknownst to me, Ryan had emailed Gannon’s and asked them for the recipe.
 He should probably get some kind of award, right?!
 I would never do this.
 I honestly did not think they would divulge their secrets, but they sent over a recipe!

-This american buttercream consists of four simple ingredients — butter, powdered sugar, vanilla, and cream.
-I’m convinced that there are a few key things you can do to make sure your buttercream is nice and smooth with as little grit as possible.
+This American buttercream consists of four simple ingredients — butter, powdered sugar, vanilla, and cream.
+But there are a few key things you can do to make sure your buttercream is nice and smooth with as little grit as possible.

 - Sift your powdered sugar!
 This is a bit of a pain, but really helps to break out those clumps

 - Add your powdered sugar slowly — 1/2 cup to 1 cup at a time to the buttercream and whip well in between additions.